-The district administrative authority examines the facts of the case and the legal situation to determine whether there is a justified suspicion of an administrative offense and whether fine proceedings should be initiated or continued.
+The district administration authority examines the facts and the legal situation to determine whether there is reasonable suspicion of an administrative offense and whether fine proceedings should be initiated or continued.
 If necessary, further investigations (e.g. hearing of the persons concerned, questioning of witnesses) will be initiated.
 If an offence is proven and it is to be punished according to its significance, the district administrative authority issues a fine notice to the person concerned and sets the fine and the costs of the proceedings in it.

 The administrative offense may be punished by a fine of up to 25,000 euros.

 The Animal Protection Act distinguishes between administrative offenses and criminal offenses.
 The criminal offense of cruelty to animals and the corresponding penalty are defined in Section 17 of the Animal Welfare Act.
 A prison sentence of up to three years or a fine is imposed on anyone who

 - kills a vertebrate animal without reasonable cause or

 - out of crudeness significant pain or suffering or

 - inflicts prolonged or repetitive significant pain or suffering.

 Responsible for editing: Bayerisches Staatsministerium für Umwelt und Verbraucherschutz